4 days and 3 nights

 Arrival in Moscow

-Your Moscow travel experience begins on arrival in Moscow when you will be met by our friendly representative who will escort you by car or mini bus to your hotel.
-On the way to the hotel, you will have the opportunity to get your first glimpse of this truly unique city.
+After completing your travel to Moscow you will be met by our friendly representative who will escort you by car or mini bus to your hotel. n the way to the hotel, you will have the opportunity to get your first glimpse of this truly unique city.

 Breakfast at the hotel